SymbioticLove/Restaurant-POS-Front-end/README.md

 3. Install the required dependencies for the frontend by running the command: `npm install`.
 4. Activate the virtual environment with the command `\env\Scripts\activate`
 6. Install the required dependencies for the backend by running the command: `pip install Flask Flask-CORS APScheduler`.
-7. Start the frontend application by running the command: `npm start`.
+7. Start the backend server by running the command: `python server.py` from the terminal using the virtual enviroment.
+8. Open a new terminal and navigate to the root directory of the project
-8. Start the backend server by running the command: `python server.py`.
+9. Start the frontend application by running the command: `npm start`.

 ## Frontend Dependencies
 - React